East Potrillo Mountains

 Looking east from near the Torrey Paso launch.
 In the far distance (32 miles away) are the Franklin Mountains of El Paso.
 Lee is getting ready to launch.
 Here is the HD video of his launch from Torrey Paso.

-Looking northwest from Torrey Paso launch and over the back (this is the west face of the E. Potrillo mountains).
-This photo was taken in the same spot as the photo above but turned 90 degrees.
+View west near launch.
 There are countless fingers running out from the crest on the west face of these mountains which would make flying the range with southwest winds difficult because of turbulence.
 There are no roads running along the west face – you will have miles of hiking if you land on this side of the range.

 Max Montgomery launching from Torrey Paso launch.
 The launch is not sheer in front so pilots can safely abort a run.
-Buzz Nelson carefully groomed this launch area for us.
-Photo by Buzz.
+Steve Crye did a lot of gardening to improve the launch area for us.
+When thermic conditions were present, Steve and Max proved that pilots can get away to the west and northwest, even getting to the thermal goldmines in the Potrillo Volcanic Field (15) miles northwest of the range.
+Photo by Steve.